tardisx/openttd-admin/README.md

 and stays connected.
 It monitors the game date, and performs your custom commands at periodic intervals.

+It supports string substitution of commands to embed the current (game) date into commands or filenames.

 Possible intervals are:

 * daily